 In cities like New York, Chicago, or Dubai, restaurants on top of tall buildings are not special.
 But this is Los Angeles, the land of chronic “big one” anxieties, so when a restaurant is located on the 71st floor of one of our only legitimate skyscrapers, it’s special.
 71Above is on the fancier side, but with 360-degree views of the city, fantastic cocktails, and a very good three-course prix-fixe menu, this is definitely the kind of place where getting dressed up feels worth it.

 Dinner with your friends is great.
 Dinner with your friends and a drag queen that continually gives you sh*t for everything you do is even better.
 Hamburger Mary’s is a national chain these days, but the magic of its original West Hollywood location is still going strong.
 Come any Sunday or Wednesday night for their famous drag queen bingo, and you’ll find a packed house full of people eating solid bar food, getting rowdy on bright blue cocktails, and letting that drag queen at the front of the room tear them to shreds.

 From the outside, El Cid appears to be just a random door frame along Sunset Blvd.
 But walk down the staircase, and you’ll find yourself in a hidden dinner theater featuring weekly live music and professional flamenco shows.
-The dinner-and-a-show setup runs every Saturday and Sunday night, with three reasonably priced prix-fixe menus of solid-enough Spanish food that will keep everybody in your group happy.
+The dinner-and-a-show setup runs every Saturday and Sunday night, with solid-enough Spanish food that will keep everybody in your group happy.
 Once the show is over, grab another cocktail from the bar, and take the party outside to one of our favorite patios in the city.